arighi/virtme-ng/README.md

 * You need a statically linked `busybox` binary somewhere in your path.
 * You need Python 3.3.
-* You probably need a fairly new copy of qemu.
+* You need a functional qemu.
+    * qemu 1.4 is too old -- its virtfs implementation has a showstopping bug.
+(I haven't tested 1.5, but 1.6 is okay.)
+    * Some versions of Ubuntu have very odd defaults for the symlink called qemu.
+Try `update-alternatives --config qemu` if your boot hangs.

 Virtme does not (yet) support modular virtio or 9p, so you can't use your distro kernel.
 Fixing this is a high priority.